 For text documents, 200-300 DPI provides good quality with reasonable file sizes.
 Use 300+ DPI for documents you might need to zoom or print, like certificates and legal documents.
 Photos and detailed graphics benefit from 400+ DPI.

 Optical Character Recognition converts scanned images into searchable text.
 This is the difference between a picture of a document and a truly digital document.
-ScanLens applies OCR automatically, making every scan fully searchable.
+When searchable text matters for your archive, use OCR intentionally instead of treating every scan as a flat image forever.

 Consistent naming makes files findable without search.
 A proven format: